 By May 10 1759, the regiment was part of the corps under the command of the Comte de Noailles who had taken position near Deutz on the right bank of the Rhine.
-In June, during the French offensive in West Germany, the regiment was part of the main army, under the command of the Marquis de Contades, where it was deployed in the first line of the infantry centre.
+In June, during the French offensive in Western Germany, the regiment was part of the main army, under the command of the Marquis de Contades, and was deployed in the first line of the infantry centre.
 On August 1, the regiment took part in the Battle of Minden where it was deployed at the extreme left of the first line of the infantry left wing under the command of Guerchy.
-For most of the day, it sustained the attacks of the Hanoverian regiments but was saved by the intervention of the Saxon troops.
-The decimated regiment was sent to garrison Cassel.
+For most of the day, it sustained the attacks of Hanoverian regiments but was saved by the intervention of the Saxon troops.
+The decimated regiment was sent to garrison Kassel.

-In March 1761, the regiment was besieged in Cassel.
+In March 1761, the regiment was besieged in Kassel.
 In September, it took part in the Siege of Meppen.